Software Engineering: A Modern Approach

 Diomidis Spinellis.
 Code Quality.
 Addison-Wesley, 2006.

 Andrew Hunt, David Thomas.
 The Pragmatic Programmer: From Journeyman to Master.
-Addison-Wesley, 1999.
+Addison-Wesley, 2nd edition, 2019.

-Shyam Chidamber and Chris Kemerer.
-Towards a metrics suite for object oriented design.
-Conference on Object-oriented Programming Systems, Languages, and Applications (OOPSLA), 1991.
+Shyam Chidamber, Chris Kemerer.
+Towards a Metrics Suite for Object Oriented Design.
+ACM SIGPLAN International Conference on Object-oriented Programming Systems, Languages, and Applications (OOPSLA), p.
+197-211, 1991.

 Exercises

-2. Suppose two classes, A and B, that are implemented in different directories; class A has a reference in its code to class B. Moreover, whenever a developer needs, as part of a maintenance task, to modify classes A and B, he concludes the task by moving B to the same directory as A. (a) By acting in this way, which design project property (when measured at the level of directories) is the developer improving? (b) And which design property (also measured for directories) is negatively affected?
+2. Suppose there are two classes, A and B, that are implemented in different directories; class A has a reference in its code to class B. Moreover, whenever developers need, as part of a maintenance task, to modify both classes A and B, they conclude the task by moving B to the same directory as A. (a) By acting in this way, which design property (when measured at the level of directories) are the developers improving? (b) Which design property (also measured for directories) is negatively affected?

 4. Define: (a) acceptable coupling; (b) poor coupling; (c) structural coupling; (d) evolutionary (or logical) coupling.